pravuX/cellular_automata/README.md

 # What is This?

-It's kind of a Cellular Automata Journal where I document my adventures in Cellular Auotmata land.
+It's kind of a Cellular Automata Journal where I document my adventures in Cellular Automata land.

 > [!IMPORTANT]
-> All examples are written in python (version >= 3.10) and depend on the [pygame library](https://www.pygame.org/)
+> All examples are written in python (version >= 3.10) and depend on the [pygame library.](https://www.pygame.org/)

-# Screenshots
+# Demonstrations

 ## Elementary Cellular Automata